Skip to main content

 Pickles

 If you picked lemon juice, you are correct.
 All the other foods have been developed and prepared through fermentation.
-A surprising appearance on this list is that of MSG.
-A well-known flavor enhancer, MSG indeed is also made through fermentation, just as the other ingredients on the list.
+A surprising appearance on this list is that of monosodium glutamate, or MSG.
+A well-known flavor enhancer and sodium-reduction seasoning, MSG indeed is also made through fermentation, just like the other ingredients on the list.

 MSG Produced through Fermentation

 Glutamate is found in abundance in the human body, as well as in protein-rich foods such as aged cheeses, mushrooms or beef, and is responsible for the savory tastes and depth of flavor called umami.
-In 1908, a professor named Kikunae Ikeda was able to extract and crystallize glutamate from kelp or seaweed broth.
-The resulting MSG or monosodium glutamate is prized for its taste enhancing properties.
+In 1908, a professor named Kikunae Ikeda was able to extract and crystallize glutamate (with sodium) from kelp or seaweed broth.
+The resulting MSG or monosodium glutamate is prized for its taste-enhancing properties.

 And here is the next quiz to test your culinary skills.
-What food products can be produced through fermentation of the ingredients on the list?
+Which of the food products below can be produced through fermentation of one or more of the ingredients on the list above?

 Answers: